Tibze/starter-react-redux/README.md

 # Starter React / Redux

-Simple starter for working with Recat and Redux.
+Simple starter for working with React and Redux.
 Compile by Webpack

 ### Installation